The Secrets to Doing the Galapagos for Cheaper

 So, trick number 1: Don’t prearrange your transfer at premium rates.

 There are plenty of drivers looking to fill their trucks for the ride back into town.
-The trip into Puerto Ayora will cost you a fixed, non-negotiable $18.
+The trip into Puerto Ayora will cost you a fixed, rate of about $20, or you can take the local bus for about $4.

 Tip 2: Stay in an AirBnB

-You will not be in your room for long.
+Don’t go for a fancy hotel with all the trimmings.
+You’re not going to the Galapagos to stay in your room.
 All you need is a bed to sleep and a hot shower.
-There’s no need to stay in a hotel.
 The internet throughout the island is horrible, and television reception is minimal.
 Don’t waste your money paying for a hotel that won’t be able to deliver on these premium items.
+An Airbnb house or room will be fine.

 Tip 2: Find an AirBnB that is close to the port, which also means you’ll be close to places to eat and the grocery.